mavvystudio/miniserver/README.md

 ## Everything is a POST request - simple yet effective!

-All requests are a POST request, so you don't need to worry about any other things - query parameters, routes, payload, url encoding, etc. You can just foucs on what features are you going to make.
+All requests are POSTs, so you don't need to worry about any other things - query parameters, routes, payload, url encoding, etc. You can just focus on what features are you going to make.

 ## Getting Started